d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 net = nn.Sequential(*list(pretrained_net.children())[:-2])
 ```

-Given an input of a height and width of 320 and 480 respectively, the forward computation of `net` will reduce the height and width of the input to $1/32$ of the original, i.e., 10 and 15.
+Given an input with height and width of 320 and 480 respectively,
+the forward propagation of `net`
+reduces the input height and width to 1/32 of the original, namely 10 and 15.

 ```{.python .input}
 X = np.random.uniform(size=(1, 3, 320, 480))